-Ranked 10th regionally and 38thnationally by Animation Career Review, the Game Art & Design program teaches how to conceptualize and develop video games from scratch.
-The degree combines art, animation, computer technology, sound design, story development and game design.
-Imagine it, Make it.
-Play it.
-It’s your game!Apply
+The Game Art & Design program teaches students how to conceptualize and develop video games from scratch.
+The program is ranked among the top 10 in California by Animation Career Review.
+The Game Art & Design program combines art, animation, computer technology, sound design, story development and game design.

-Are you a game designer, or are you a game artist?
-We have a specialized track for each of these.
-All Game Art & Design students take game courses together while they also begin to drill down into their own art or design specialties.
-Game Art, focuses on two-dimensional and three-dimensional character, environmental design, and animation; and Game Design, focuses on elements such as game conceptualization, play mechanics, game rules, story, program flow, scoring systems, and prototyping.
-The Game Art & Design degree brings together art, animation, computer technology, sound design, storytelling, and game design.
-It aligns with both the Media Technology and the Animation programs, sharing many courses in their major sequence.
-You will work together in a cross-disciplinary team environment of artists and designers that mirrors the professional world.
-You will learn to meet the challenges of rapidly changing technology, both in the production and distribution of today’s video games.
-You will focus your professional skill set, as you discover and develop your own creative voice.
+The Game Art & Design program brings together art, animation, computer technology, sound design, storytelling and game design.
+It aligns with both the Applied Computer Science and the Animation programs, sharing many courses in their major sequence.
+Students work together in a cross-disciplinary team environment of artists and designers that mirrors the professional world.
+They learn to meet the challenges of a rapidly changing technology, both in the production and distribution of video games.
+Students learn to focus their professional skill set, as they discover and develop their own creative voice.

-Internships are a required component of the BFA degree in Game Art & Design.
+Internships are a required component of the BFA in Game Art & Design.

 Andranik is a technical game artist, software engineer and entrepreneur.
 He founded the independent software company Code Headquarters LLC in North Hollywood, where he serves as CEO and lead game programmer.
 He co-developed, released, and was responsible for the game system programming of “The Mean Greens” for Playstation4, Xbox One, and on Steam for Windows and Mac computers.